djotaku/adventofcode/2021/Day_15/README.md

 ## Commentary / Approach to the Problem
 ### Part 1
 I was at first thinking of maybe using a Hamilton Path or Traveling Salesman, but I think (at least the way I was thinking about it) it wouldn't work well.
 So instead I decided to try and go with the same algorithm as for the caves.
 I would link each node to its cardinal direction neighbors and then capture the numbers to sum at the end.

+The cave algorithm - BFS - was the wrong algorithm to use.
+It was more or less infinite.

+Someone told me to use Dijkstra.
+I'd tried last year and earlier this year, but I guess it was time to finally learn it.
+[I'm using a stack abuse page](https://stackabuse.com/dijkstras-algorithm-in-python/) to learn Dijkstra/use their implementation, but I'll still have to format the input to work with it.
 ## What I Learned

 ### Generic